 “He’s my middle man hero”

-Not all heroes wear capes.
-When Kelly Ladbrooke was diagnosed with Leukaemia, thanks to her brokers advice Kelly’s family could care for her and not worry about paying bills.
+When Kelly Ladbrooke was diagnosed with Leukaemia, and following her brokers advice, Kelly's family could care for her and not worry about paying bills.

 Neil is now Kelly’s boss, but before she started working for him, he was their family financial adviser.
 4 years ago, whilst sorting out their mortgage, Neil advised Kelly and her husband to take out life insurance with critical illness cover.